Whiteknight/StoneFruit/Src/ARCHITECTURE.md

 **Note**: There is a tendency for this folder to become a dumping ground for all sorts of unrelated code.
 When possible, code from this folder should be moved to someplace more specific/appropriate.

-## StoneFruit/Trie

-This directory contains code related to the `VerbTrie` and related classes.

-## StoneFruit/Handlers

-The built-in handler types live here.
-This list should be kept very small and simple, to avoid unnecessary collisions with user-defined verbs.
-These built-in handlers are the only ones which are guaranteed to exist, and the only ones which built-in scripts may make use of.

 ## StoneFruit/Execution

-This folder and subfolders contains all the operational code for making StoneFruit run.
-This root directory contains several important objects used by the `EngineBuilder` and `Engine`, a few abstractions which are used internally, and several data objects for communicating state.
+The Execution directory contains all the internal implementation code for the library.
+This is stuff that the User typically does not need to interact with, directly.
+Almost all functionality in StoneFruit is implemented inside the Execution directory.

-**Invariant**: `Engine` contains a runloop but should delegate quickly to other objects to implement most logic, because so much of the system is pluggable. `Engine` should only contain the most fundamental code which cannot be meaningfully overridden.
+**Invariant**: `StoneFruitApplication` and `Engine` contain a runloop but should delegate quickly to other objects to implement most logic, because so much of the system is pluggable.
+These types should only contain the most fundamental code which cannot be meaningfully overridden.

-## StoneFruit/Execution/Arguments
+### StoneFruit/Execution/Arguments

-This folder contains argument parsers/grammars, objects to represent parsed arguments, and setup code for configuring parsers. `ParserSetup` is used by `EngineBuilder` to configure parsers.
+This folder contains argument parsers/grammars, objects to represent parsed arguments, and setup code for configuring parsers. `ParserSetup` is used by `StoneFruitApplicationBuilder` to configure parsers.
 The `CommandParser` uses the configured grammar to turn a command string into an `IArguments`.

 **Invariant**: StoneFruit supports multiple syntaxes for specifying arguments.
 The system cannot make assumptions about which parser has been configured, or assume that the default parser will always be used.
 Certain syntaxes contain ambiguities in their grammar.
 It may not be possible in some parsers to determine the exact nature of arguments until they are accessed by the handler.
 The parser returns a raw, ambiguous format which may contain extra details, and these will be converted to definite argument values when they are accessed by the handler.

-## StoneFruit/Execution/CommandSource
+### StoneFruit/Execution/CommandCounting

+StoneFruit uses `ICommandCounter` implementations to count the number of commands executed without receiving user input.
+This count allows the application to detect and break out from runaway loops.
+This directory contains implementations for that.

+### StoneFruit/Execution/CommandSources

 This folder contains implementations of `ICommandSource` and related code for getting a stream of commands for consumption by the `Engine`.

-## StoneFruit/Execution/Environments
+### StoneFruit/Execution/Environments

 This folder contains classes for working with environments.
-An environment is an arbitrary user-defined object which serves as an execution context for a set of commands.
-Environments are configured during setup, may be constructed by a factory, and are held in an environment collection object.
+An environment is an arbitrary user-defined name which serves as an execution context for a set of commands.
+Environment names are configured during setup.
+Once configured, each environment maintains it's own cache of values and state information.

+### StoneFruit/Execution/Exceptions

+Contains some of the common exception types used by the system.

-## StoneFruit/Execution/Handlers
+### StoneFruit/Execution/Handlers

 This folder contains code for working with handlers: extractors to get a verb from the handler class name and `IHandlerSource` implementations to hold lists of handlers and be able to return them by name.

-## StoneFruit/Execution/Output
+### StoneFruit/Execution/Help

+Contains the `help` handler implementation and supporting code for extracting and displaying help information for registered handlers.

+### StoneFruit/Execution/IO

-This folder contains logic for working with output vectors, including implementations of `IOutput`.
-For most cases, `IOutput` uses the console to display text. `OutputSetup` is used by the `EngineBuilder` to configure output vectors.
+This folder contains logic for working with input and output, including implementations of `IOutput` and `IInput`.
+For most cases, `IOutput` uses the console to display text. `IoSetup` is used by the `StoneFruitApplicationBuilder` to configure input and output.

+### StoneFruit/Execution/Metadata

+Contains code for working with metadata: cached values which are held in the current environment.

-## StoneFruit/Execution/Scripts
+### StoneFruit/Execution/Scripts

 This folder contains logic for working with scripts.
 The Script parser parses a format string into an accessor.
 An accessor turns an input `IArguments` into one or more output `IArguments`.

-## StoneFruit.Containers.Autofac

-The Autofac bindings

-## StoneFruit.Containers.Lamar

-The Lamar bindings

-## StoneFruit.Containers.Microsoft

-The Microsoft.Extensions.DependencyInjection bindings

-## StoneFruit.Containers.StructureMap

-The StructureMap bindings

-## StoneFruit.Containers.Unity

-The Unity bindings
+### StoneFruit/Execution/Templating

+This folder contains grammars and formatters for templating output.

+### StoneFruit/Execution/Trie

+This directory contains code related to the `VerbTrie` and related classes.

 # Scripts and Handlers